Human Rights Essay Contest Winners Named

 THE TEACHING ARTISTS

 Roseville Area High School and Fairview Alternative High School students worked with artist Peyton Russell to create large-scale graffiti art.
 Using typography as the basis of learning, Russell helped students explore the history and culture of graffiti while creating and experimenting with graffiti styles, lettering, and painting techniques.
-The final graffiti artwork will be hung in the teen room at the Ramsey County Library in Roseville.
+The final graffiti artwork was hung in the teen room at the Ramsey County Library in Roseville.

 Roseville Area Schools 6th graders and Fairview Alternative High School students worked with renowned photographer Wing Young Huie on his chalkboard project.
 Through the project, students learned photography and composition skills while exploring how visual imagery and media shapes who we are and how we think of ourselves.
-Selected student pieces will be hung in the Community Program Room.
+Selected student pieces were hung in the Community Program Room.

 Roseville Teacher Wins Elite National